-Lesley University is a participating partner in The Tuition Exchange (TE) program and the CIC-TEP), offering dependent children of eligible Lesley employees the opportunity to apply for scholarships at more than 550 and 300 colleges and universities, respectively.
+Lesley University is a participating partner in The Tuition Exchange (TE) program and the Council of Independent Colleges Tuition Exchange Program (CIC-TEP), offering dependent children of eligible Lesley employees the opportunity to apply for scholarships at more than 550 and 300 colleges and universities, respectively.
 Employees must maintain uninterrupted full-time service for the full duration of the TE or CIC-TEP scholarships.
 Applicants for the TE and CIC-TEP scholarships must meet the admissions criteria for the institution to which they apply.
 Below is a summary of the features and eligibility criteria for each program.
 For more details, please refer to the program Web sites: